rk-terence/UbuntuLearning/UbuntuPersonalLog.md

 Sometimes, not knowing the exact name of a package is frustrating.
 Now, I don't have the quick method to check what the name of the program is.

+## COMMAND --help
+I have found this command extremely useful.
+This can help me be familiar with the command without consulting the Internet.

+For example, I learned how to get the detailed info of a dir (`ls -l`) through `ls --help`.

+## An Attempt to Use VIM (Failed)
+I have found it hard to start using vim.
+I give up.
+Gedit is good.

+# 2018.5.16
+Today, more of theoretical learning of BASH shell language.

+## !
+`!` is called *Event Designator*, which can help us easily refer to commands in history.

+There are three ways to use it:

+- `!n` It will turn into the nth command.
+- `!-n` the last nth command.
+- `!!` means `!-1`
+- `!string` It will turn into the most recent command that started with *string*.
+- `!?string[?]` a command that contains *string*.
+The second *?* can be omitted.

+What's more, in bash language,

+`#!/bin/sh` means this script will be interpreted and implemented by */bin/sh.*

+## About Quotation Marks in BASH
+In Bash, '', "", and `` have different meanings.

+- ''
+  '' means to simply transfer what's inside into a string.
+For example, `'\$HOME'` will be the same as `\$HOME`.

+- ""
+  "" can also turn what's inside into a string.
+However, This time, some special characters will take effect.
+For example, **!, $, \, and |**

+- ``
+  `` can into a the output of the implementation of what's inside.